Network security

 Choosing between ZTNA and VPN

-Securing remote access is key, and knowing how ZTNA differs from VPN aids in smart choices.
+Securing remote access is key, and knowing how VPN and ZTNA differ aids in smart choices.
 As we saw, they each have their own strengths for boosting security, flexibility, or meeting rules in your corporate network.
-Let's explore when to use VPN, ZTNA, or maybe both.
+Let's explore when to use ZTNA or VPN, or maybe both.

 When to use VPN